DIY belt squat: equipment, setup, and alternatives

 Why

-I’ve watched a 150 lb plate slam into someone’s ankle when a bungee snapped mid-rep. No warning, just a sudden failure.
-Elastic stores and releases energy unpredictably, and that alone messes with the feel of a squat.
-I’ll take chains or bands any day.
+I've personally seen bungees snap without warning.
+A 150 lb plate slammed into someone's ankle mid-rep when the cord failed.
+Elastic also stores and releases energy unpredictably, which messes with the feel of your squat.

 Fix